30 Best Twitter Accounts for Web3 Developers to Follow

 This Twitter account and their Youtube channel provide extensive free resources about smart contracts on open decentralized blockchains.
 It’s an ideal starting place for anyone from those just trying to figure out what a smart contract is, to those looking to keep up to date on innovations in smart contract programming, security, and applications.

 LearnWeb3 offers different tracks for developers learning about Web3.
-Their Twitter is a great place to find resources and connect and learn alongside new friends.
+Their Twitter is a great place to find resources, connect, and learn alongside new friends.

 Best Web3 Investors to Follow on Twitter